 Repaired or replaced all station perimeter fencing in 2018

-Completed acquisition of Duxbury Pier Lighthouse (Bug Light) from the Coast Guard to Project Gurnet & Bug Lights, Inc. in 2018
+Completed acquisition of Duxbury Pier Light (Bug Light) from the Coast Guard and the U.S. General Services Administration in 2018

 Our Challenges for the Future